Probate Handling Every Case as if it were our own

 During this time, an executor will be appointed, there will be a 90-day creditor period, the creditor’s claims will be paid, etc. The probate process for very small estates can often be completed in less than one month.

-What is Considered a Small Estate in Florida?
+Defining a Small Estate in Florida

 Florida considers a small estate as $75,000 or less in assets.
 Probate for a small estate is less complicated and usually a quicker process.